martinsumner/leveled/docs/STARTUP_OPTIONS.md

 The `compaction_low_hour` and `compaction_high_hour` are the hours of the day which support the compaction window - set to 0 and 23 respectively if compaction is required to be a continuous process.

 The `max_run_length` controls how many files can be compacted in a single compaction run.
 The scoring of files and runs is controlled through `maxrunlength_compactionpercentage` and `singlefile_compactionpercentage`.
+The `singlefile_compactionpercentage` is an acceptable compaction score for a file to be eligible for compaction on its own, where as the `maxrunlength_compactionpercentage` is the score required for a run of the `max_run_length` to be considered eligible.
+The higher the `maxrunlength_compactionpercentage` and the lower the `singlefile_compactionpercentage` - the more likely a longer run will be chosen over a shorter run.

+The `journalcompaction_scoreonein` option controls how frequently a file will be scored.
+If this is set to one, then each and every file will be scored each and every compaction run.
+If this is set to an integer greater than one ('n'), then on average any given file will only be score on one in 'n' runs.
+On other runs. a cached score for the file will be used.
+On startup all files will be scored on the first run.
+As journals get very large, and where frequent comapction is required due to mutating objects, this can save significant resource.
+In Riak, this option is controlled via `leveled.compaction_scores_perday`, with the number of `leveled.compaction_runs_perday` being divided by this to produce the `journalcompaction_scoreonein`.
+By default each file will only be scored once per day.

 ## Snapshot Timeouts